vimtaai/mdss/README.md

 ## Advanced Usage

-**MDSS** also comes with a CLI tool that allows advanced usage with more options.
+**MDSS** comes with a CLI tool that allows advanced usage with more options.
 The CLI tool is included as the NPM package's `bin` command.
 You can use the CLI tool with a cloned repository or with an NPM install.

 ```bash
 # With git clone